ucam-department-of-psychiatry/camcops/docs/source/tasks/apeqpt.rst

 Intellectual property rights
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- Developed within the UK NHS IAPT programme.
+- Developed within the UK National Health Service (NHS) Improving Access to

-- **Formal rights to be established.**
+  Psychological Therapies (IAPT) programme.

+- "The Assessment Patient Experience Questionnaire: For Psychological Therapies
+  was developed by the Evidence Based Practice Unit (EBPU) and the Child
+  Outcomes Research Consortium (CORC) as part of work for the CYP IAPT
+  initiative.
+The APEQPT is free to use and amend." -- Lee Atkins, CORC
+  (www.corc.uk.net), personal communication to Rudolf Cardinal, 23 May 2019.
+  [CYP: Children & Young People.]

 - Therefore, operating on the premise of "institutional permission required".